Improbable-AI/walk-these-ways/README.md

 ## Deploying a Model  <a name="realworld"></a>

+### Safety Recommendations  <a name="robotconfig"></a>

+<i><b>Users are advised to follow Unitree's recommendations for safety while using the Go1 in low-level control mode.</b></i>
+- This means hanging up the robot and keeping it away from people and obstacles.
+- In practice, the main safety consideration we've found important has been not plug anything into the robot's back (ethernet cable, USB) during the initial calibration or when testing a new policy because it can hurt the robot in case of a fall.
+- Our code implements the safety layer from Unitree's `unitree_legged_sdk` with PowerProtect level 9.
+This will cut off power to the motors if the joint torque is too high (could happen sometimes during fast running)
+- <b>This is research code; use at your own risk; we do not take responsibility for any damage.</b>

 ### Installing the Deployment Utility  <a name="robotconfig"></a>

 The first step is to connect your development machine to the robot using ethernet.
 You should ping the robot to verify the connection: `ping 192.168.123.15` should return `x packets transmitted, x received, 0% packet loss`.